-November: The Executive Committee has a year-end meeting with the ED to provide performance feedback (based on the goals and workplan).
-The Audit and
+November: A designated member of the Executive Committee or Board Chair has a year-end meeting with the ED to provide performance feedback (based on the goals and workplan).
+The Executive Committee agrees on annual goals before the November Investment Committee meeting.

-Administrative Committee agree on annual goals before the November Investment reports on the results of the end-of-year meeting and proposes any salary adjustments for vote in closed session at the December board meeting.
+Salary is reviewed, and any adjustments are recommended for full Board approval.
+Relevant documents are placed in the ED's personnel file.
+The Board Chair or the designated member of the Executive Committee reports on the results of the end-ofyear meeting and proposes any salary adjustments for vote in closed session at the December board meeting.